 I am qualified in Integrative Counselling.
 As one size does not fit all, this allows us to combine different theories, models and approaches in our work to find the best way for you to move forward in your life.

-I have recently completed a certificate in online and telephone counselling to be able to confidently adapt my practice to the current situation we all find ourselves in.
+I have recently completed a certificate in online and telephone counselling to be able to confidently adapt my practice to these mediums if they are preferred